 People tell you kids are hard.
 It’s no secret.
 They may even share their stories of public tantrums, sleep regression, and of course the pleasures of a teething child.
 But what about the really hard stuff?
 The stuff that can take your breath away.
 The stuff that makes you question all you know about God and your faith…

-As I came to the close of my reign as Mrs. Illinois we received amazing news that I was pregnant with our second baby!
+As I came to the close of my reign as Mrs. Illinois 2016 we received amazing news that I was pregnant with our second baby!
 We had been trying for a little bit, so the news made us ecstatic!!
 Almost instantly I began to get sick.
-This wasn’t anything new for me.
-I had morning sickness pretty bad with our first, so I just tried to stay focused on the fact we were having another baby and push on!
+Really sick.
+This wasn’t anything new for me though, I had morning sickness pretty bad with our first child, so I just tried to stay focused on the fact we were having another baby and push on past the hard part!
 After all, I had a two year old to take care of!

 We sat in the ER waiting room for hours.
 It was awful.
 Why wasn’t anyone helping me??
-Didn’t they know how scary this was?
-I remember looking around the room, watching people go about their business and realizing the world does not stop for our tragedies.
+Didn’t they know how scary this was??
+I remember looking around the room, watching all the people go about their business and realizing the world does not stop for our tragedies.
 What was happening to us was going on without anyone even noticing.
+Or anyone caring for that matter.
 I felt so completely helpless.
 I felt like I was in a slow motion dream.
 We sat.
 And prayed.
 And sat.
 And prayed.
-We were joined by our friends from church in the busy waiting room.
+We were joined by two of our friends from church in the busy waiting room.
 My first reaction was to tell them not to come.
-To leave me to feel my pain and feel sad in my own little corner.
+To leave me to feel my pain and sadness in my own little corner.

 To us, that meant we still had hope.
 Very high hopes.
-We also knew that we serve a very faithful God.
+We also knew that we served a very faithful God.
 For the first time in my life I truly realized all of our plans were now in His hands.